Tom Stoltman

 Tom Ryan Stoltman (born 30 May 1994) is a British strongman, from Invergordon, Scotland.
 He is a three time winner of the World's Strongest Man in 2021, 2022, and 2024.
-He also won the national title of Britain's Strongest Man in the same years.
+He also won the national title of Britain's Strongest Man in the same years, as well as in 2026.
 Nicknamed "The Albatross" due to his sizeable arm span, Stoltman is known for his prowess with the Atlas Stones.
 He holds the world records for the 5 Atlas stones (light set) 100-180 kg, completing them in 16.01 seconds, and the heaviest Manhood stone at 286 kg.

 Stoltman won 2021 World's Strongest Man competition, becoming the first Scotsman and fifth Briton to win the title.
 He then won 2022 World's Strongest Man, becoming only the second Briton to win two titles (37 years after Geoff Capes) and the first to win back-to-back.
 In the 2024 World's Strongest Man he reclaimed his title, becoming the only Briton to have won three titles.

 Tom Stoltman is the younger brother of the two-time Europe's Strongest Man winner Luke Stoltman, with whom he runs their YouTube channel "The Stoltman Brothers".